 Goal 3a: Engage with BIPOC communities by providing effective language access services and accessible communications.

 CHALLENGE: California is one of the most linguistically diverse states in the country with more than 200 spoken languages.
 The U.S. Census Bureau's 2019 estimates indicate that 44% of Californians ages five and older speak a language other than English at home.
 In addition to linguistic diversity, there also are many ways Californians communicate and receive information.
+The Water Boards’ communication methods and styles are often too technical and difficult to reach or resonate with the communities they serve.

+The Water Boards acknowledge that robust translation and interpretation services are a key part of fostering open communications with all the communities they serve.
+In 2021, the State Water Board started tracking the number of written translations and oral interpretation services provided statewide.
+A total of 448 documents were translated in 13 different languages, and 60 oral interpretations were provided.

-The Water Boards’ communication methods and styles are often too technical and difficult to understand and often do not reach or resonate with the communities they serve.
-To ensure the Water Boards can connect and communicate with all Californians, they must advance language access and further develop equitable and inclusive communications and engagement approaches.
+The Water Boards have offered training to staff who participate in the environmental justice roundtable or who are tribal coordinators for their respective region, division, or office to share best practices for how to engage with communities and tribal governments.
+To ensure the Water Boards can connect and communicate with all Californians, the Water Boards must build on these efforts, further advancing language access and expand development of equitable and inclusive communications and engagement approaches.